Meet the Love Island 2023 summer edition cast

 After entering the villa as a bombshell, Zachariah chose to steal Catherine away from André.

-Zachariah is coupled up with Charlotte, after she chose to partner with him on Tuesday (13 June).
+Zachariah is coupled up with Molly on Sunday (18 June), after previously being coupled with Charlotte.

 He was previously coupled with Catherine and has also expressed romantic interest in Molly, with whom he has shared a kiss with.
-Molly has said she is open to getting to know him, too.
+Molly had said she is open to getting to know him, too, eventually leaving Mitchel for Zach.

 Whitney Adebayo